AloyBanerjee/Notes/README.md

 ## Special Thanks

-Special thanks Krish Naik and other active contributor in youtube
+Special thanks to Krish Naik and other active contributor in youtube

 ## Contact